prystupa/order-data-platform/README.md

 TODO

 ## Outstanding questions
+- Overall architecture/best practices - is the approach valid and optimal?
 - Recovery - in the unfortunate event that two nodes are going down (primary node and its backup) at the same time, how would I even detect there is data loss?
 How do I know which keys are gone and need to be reprocessed?
 - Ingestion speed and lack of back pressure - if clients feed events at a high rate, the server starts dropping events (with 'Event queue is overloaded' message).
 A test case we used is feeding 1mln events to a single Hazelcast node deplyed on m2.large EC2 instance
+- Large memory consumption - feeding a million tuples to a single HZ server easily blows through 3.5G memory available on m2.large instance; this is somewhat unexpected based on math